lix-project/lix-website/content/governance.md

 Core team members are expected to stay active.
 “Active” means contributing in *some* meaningful way at least once every **3 months**:

-Members my declare themselves to be inactive and are encouraged to do so voluntarily when expecting to be temporarily unable to contribute.
+Members may declare themselves to be inactive and are encouraged to do so voluntarily when expecting to be temporarily unable to contribute.

 - Reviewing or driving technical work
 - Participating in governance discussions (such as the governance weekly) or votes